Skip to content

 // Derive a key from a password.

-const key = Keystore.pbkdf2({ password: 'testpassword' })
+const [key, opts] = Keystore.pbkdf2({ password: 'testpassword' })

 // Encrypt the private key.

-const encrypted = await Keystore.encrypt(privateKey, key)
+const keystore = Keystore.encrypt(privateKey, key, opts)

 {